Jeff-mwangi/C-sharp-article/index.md

 ### Why C#:
 C# is a modern object-oriented programming language that is portable and requires a .NET framework on a machine for it to run.

-The performance of c# is exceptional in terms of speed and it can cheaply use resources.
+The performance of C# is exceptional in terms of speed and it can cheaply use resources.
 Many applications can be created using C#.
 Some of these are given as follows:

 - Web applications